steqeq/0000/README.md

 #### Singularity Support
 ROCm 2.9 adds support for Singularity container version 2.5.2.

+#### Initial release of rocTX
+ROCm 2.9 introduces rocTX, which provides a C API for code markup for performance profiling.
+This initial release of rocTX supports annotation of code ranges and ASCII markers.

 #### Added support for Ubuntu 18.04.3
 Ubuntu 18.04.3 is now supported in ROCm 2.9.